stedolan/counterexamples/src/unstable-types.md

-# Side-effects in types
+# Unstable type expressions

 TAGS: mutation

-Types can be passed around as first-class values in several languages, either alone or as part of another structure (e.g. first-class modules in OCaml, abstract type members in Scala).
-If the language also allows side-effects, then it is possible to have an expression $T$ that yields a type, where $T ≠ T$, because $T$ yields two different types when evaluated twice.
+Types can be passed around as first-class values in several languages, either directly (particularly in languages with dependent types and universes) or as part of another structure (e.g. first-class modules in OCaml, abstract type members in Scala).

+This means that it is possible to have a type expression $T$ that depends on a value: if some boolean $b$ is false, then $T = \n{Int}$, but if it's true then $T = \n{String}$.
+In languages with mutation, there can even be a type expression $T$ where $T ≠ T$, because $T$ yields two different types when evaluated twice.

+The risk is that if the type system does not perfectly track dependency of types on values, or the presence of side-effects in type expressions, then you may end up with two incompatible values both claiming to be of type $T$.

 The problem was noticed by Russo[^russo], in his thesis introducing first-class modules to Standard ML, where he gave a counterexample